 In addition to being frustrating, delivery exceptions are expensive.
 For small businesses, delayed shipments can reduce profit margins by as much as 40% if a refund is issued for shipping charges.

 Moss explained that Adventure Cats’ gross profit margin on a $30 cat harness is roughly $12.50 (depending on the exact product), and they charge $5 for shipping.
 When they refund that shipping cost, their profit margin drops to just $7.50 (before factoring in the cost of running their website, packing supplies, and other expenses).

 The Simplest Way to Avoid Delivery Exceptions

-So, how do you avoid delivery exceptions?
+So, how do you avoid delivery and status exceptions?
 The easiest way is to take out the middleman.
 Use your own team, and you won’t have to wonder where your packages are.
-Of course, this means the destination needs to be within driving distance of your warehouse or store—but thanks to the rise of the shop local movement, retailers in many industries have seen increased local demand.
+Of course, this means the recipient’s address needs to be within driving distance of your warehouse or store—but thanks to the rise of the shop local movement, retailers in many industries have seen increased local demand.

 Use OptimoRoute to deliver quickly and efficiently

 Not a logistics pro?
 Not to worry.
 OptimoRoute is delivery route optimization software designed to help you get delivery up and running in no time.
 (Seriously… Medvedgrad Brewery started delivering their craft beer to locals the same day they started using OptimoRoute.)

 Small businesses and large retailers alike use OptimoRoute to deliver packages to nearby customers because it streamlines planning, routing, and scheduling.
 OptimoRoute automatically calculates the most efficient routes in a matter of seconds, whether you’re planning a dozen deliveries for tomorrow or thousands of orders over the next five weeks.
 All you have to do is upload your orders, set delivery windows (if needed), and click “Plan Routes.”